AdobeDocs/campaign-standard.en/help/integrating/using/d365-acs-self-service-app-quick-start-guide.md

 If you want to add new mappings, refer to [this section](../../integrating/using/d365-acs-self-service-app-data-sync.md#add-a-new-mapping) for more information.

-Once your configuration is correct, click the **[!UICONTROL Play]** button next to the **[!UICONTROL Microsoft Dynamics 365 to Adobe Campaign]** workflow in order to start the integration and the flow of data.
+Once your configuration is correct, click the **[!UICONTROL Play]** button next to the **[!UICONTROL Microsoft Dynamics 365 to Campaign]** workflow in order to start the integration and the flow of data.

 >[!IMPORTANT]
 >